-- 13.1 The Company's website features discrete sections for shareholders and investors to ensure that such information can be accessed by interested parties.
-Such information will include: - (a) annual reports and results announcements; - (b) all other company announcements made to the ASX; - speeches and support material given at investor conferences or presentations; - (d) company profile and company contact details; and - (e) all written information provided to investors or stockbroking analysts. - 13.2 Announcements lodged with the ASX will be placed on the Company's website as soon as practicable after ASX confirms receipt of that information. - 13.3 Shareholders may be offered the option of receiving information via e-mail instead of post.
+- 13.1 The Company's website features sections for shareholders and investors to ensure that such information can be accessed by interested parties.
+Such information will include: - (a) annual reports and results announcements; - (b) all other Company announcements made to the ASX; - (c) speeches and support material given at investor conferences or presentations; and - (d) Company profile and Company contact details. - 13.2 Announcements lodged with the ASX will be placed on the Company's website as soon as practicable after ASX confirms receipt of that information. - 13.3 Shareholders may be offered the option of receiving information via e-mail instead of post.